New Beekeepers Dreaming of Bees

 Each Spring brings a new crop of flowers, tree leaves, baby animals and yes, new beekeepers.

-But if you are serious about purchasing bees, planning should start in the Fall.
+Beekeeping requires some preparation.
+Planning should start in the Fall for bees next spring.
 And don’t forget to give your family a wish list for Christmas gifts!

 Your Beekeeping Goals Matter